ystia/yorc/doc/bootstrap.rst

     # Path to private key file on local host
     # used to connect to hosts on the bootstrapped setup
     private_key_file: /home/myuser/.ssh/yorc.pem
+    # Path to Certificate Authority private key, accessible locally
+    # If no key ile provided, one will be generated
+    ca_key_file: /home/myuser//ca-key.pem
+    # Certificate authority private key passphrase
+    ca_passphrase: changeme
+    # Path to PEM-encoded Certificate Authority, accessible locally
+    # If not provided, a Certifcate Authority will be generated
+    ca_pem_file: /home/myuser/ca.pem
   infrastructures:
     google:
       # Path on local host to file containing Google service account private keys